mac-can/RusokuCAN.dylib/README.md

 - TouCAN USB (Model F4FS1, Hardware 1.0.0, Firmware 1.0.1)

+## Known Bugs and Caveats

+- For a list of bugs and caveats see [issues](https://github.com/mac-can/RusokuCAN/issues) tracked in the GitHub repo.
 ## This and That

 For reasons unknown to me, the artifacts build with Xcode detect the TouCAN USB adapter only under macOS 10.15 (Catalina) and higher.